Marketing Your Event, Program or Service

 Publicity — We Need Your Input and Ideas

 Community College of Philadelphia's centralized public relations function, it is required that the production and oversight of all publicity materials is the responsibility of Communications.
 While the public relations staff assumes primary responsibility for developing tools and materials conveying the College's stories and for communicating them to media representatives, we need publicity materials and ideas from all of you.
-Please call the director of Communications at ext.
-8082 with ideas and suggestions.
+Please call the director of Communications at with ideas and suggestions.

 Special Events and Facilities Usage